longyangking/AlphaGomoku/alphagomoku/deepai/README.md

 # Neural Network and Deep Learning (AI)
 > Based on the Deep Learning Technologies

+This part is highly based on the open-source code [AlphaZero_Gomoku](https://github.com/junxiaosong/AlphaZero_Gomoku)

 The method for deep learning will based on [AlphaGo](http://www.nature.com/nature/journal/v529/n7587/full/nature16961.html)

 ## References
 [1]Silver D, Huang A, Maddison C J, et al. Mastering the game of Go with deep neural networks and tree search[J].
 Nature, 2016, 529(7587): 484-489.
+[2]Silver, David, et al. "Mastering the game of go without human knowledge."
+Nature 550.7676 (2017): 354.